Meet Our Team

 Chen Shterenbach is an experienced educator and nonprofit leader with a deep and personal commitment to Holocaust education, Jewish history, and community engagement.
 As the son of a Holocaust survivor, Chen understands firsthand the profound responsibility of preserving memory and ensuring that the Holocaust remain relevant for future generations.
 With over eight years of experience designing and leading impactful educational programs, he brings a learner-centered, values-driven approach to teaching about the Holocaust and its enduring moral and civic implications.

 Holding a B.A., M.B.A., and M.A., Chen combines strong academic grounding with strategic leadership and operational expertise.
-Throughout his career, he has led large-scale events, programs, and summits that engaged elected officials, mayors, university presidents, superintendents, law enforcement leaders, and interfaith partners-building bridges across communities and strengthening collective responses to antisemitism and hate.
-Passionate about preserving testimony, combating antisemitism, and fostering moral responsibility, Chen believes Holocaust education is essential to cultivating empathy, resilience, and a more just and compassionate society.
+Throughout his career, he has led large-scale events and programs that engaged elected officials, mayors, university presidents, superintendents, law enforcement leaders, and interfaith partners, building bridges across communities and strengthening collective responses to antisemitism and hate.
+Passionate about preserving testimony, combating antisemitism, and fostering moral responsibility, Chen believes Holocaust education is essential to cultivating empathy, resilience, and a more just society.

 Advisory Committee Leadership